Tariq-845/UniVerse/README.md

 To provide a platform to connect students from an online learning campus so as to encourage and foster better collaboration, communication and inclusivity.

 ## Contributors:
-Tariq Ebden
+Tariq Ebden,
-Ciaran Brain
+Ciaran Brain,
-Tasniim
+Tasniim,
-Aubin Koenigssohn
+Aubin Koenigssohn,
 Joel Joe

 ## Key Features